Use the Finder Tool to find programs and events in your area.

 Download program templates and curriculum to run a signature event or series program in your area.

 Chalk it Up: Visual art event held in September in Pueblo at the El Pueblo Museum.
 The event is open to community and girls create sidewalk art with artisit chalk.

 Cool Science: Collaborative program with the United States Air Force Academy staff, Intel engineers.
-Girls explored a variety of science topics including forensic, physics, chemistry and engineering.
-The events are October-November and March-April at Air Force Academy in Colorado Springs.
+Girls explore a variety of science topics including forensic, physics, chemistry and engineering.
+The events are usually October-November and March-April at Air Force Academy in Colorado Springs.

 Mall Lock In: Girls participate in a different themed event while locked in the Chapel Hills Mall.
 Themes rotate every year and are girl led.
-Past themes include science, cultures and history.
+Past themes include science, cultures, environment, and Hollywood.

 Day at the Capitol: Can a girl become President of the United States?
 Of course she can!
 She can grow up to be anything she wants to be.
 Today a woman can be the leader of her town or city, even President of the United States.
 Join girls from all over Colorado to tour the Colorado State Capitol and learn about the movers and shakers in state government and how you can grow up to be a leader.

 All of the girls will receive the Girl Scout Day at the State Capitol event patch.
 We thank the Legislative Council, Legislative Legal Services, and the White House Project for their sponsorship of this event.
 The event is usually offered in Denver in June.